endless-sky/endless-sky-wiki/wiki/CreatingOutfits.md

 * `description`: a paragraph of text to show in the outfitter.
 To define multiple paragraphs, you can add more than one "description" line.

-Unless otherwise states, other outfit attributes will stack additively between multiple outfits and can only have values greater than 0.
+Unless otherwise stated, other outfit attributes will stack additively between multiple outfits and can only have values greater than 0.
 The other attributes include the following:

 * These attributes are basic attributes that practically every outfit will have.